FAQs

 Despite the anxiety parents sometimes feel with putting their children on a school bus, several reports including a report by the NTSB indicate that busing is by far the safest mode of school transportation.
 In fact, statistically, it is shown to be several times safer than transportation in a family vehicle.

 FIT students within district 196 catch a district bus to their nearest middle school and will then take a transfer bus routed directly to FIT Academy.
 Under this transportation plan, families and students must abide by the district 196 transportation rules including the walking requirements.
-For those who live within walking distance of their nearest middle school, there is an option of paying a $275 fee to the district to arrange for bus transportation to the middle school.
+Our bus route to Burnsville is operated by an independent provider contracted by FIT Academy.